celestial-bodies/celestial-bodies-client/README.md

   Sensor-fusion is a publicly-available demo that allows the user to access their phone's gyroscope and/or accelerometer in order to map out its spatial orientation.

 ## External Services
-This app accesses has the HYG star database pre-loaded as well accesses the Wikisky XML API.
+This app accesses has the HYG star database pre-loaded as well accesses the Wikisky API.

 ### WikiSky